 Our Healthy Retail staff works with corner stores and supermarkets across New York City to ensure that desired and usable fresh fruits and vegetables are easily available and affordable in all communities.

 At City Harvest, we work hard to bring more healthy food to our neighbors in need, but we also believe it is important to teach the basics of nutrition alongside healthy cooking and eating skills.

 Through our Mobile Markets, City Harvest delivers fresh fruits and vegetables, free of charge, to thousands of New Yorkers each month.

 As part of our community-based strategy, we work with residents, businesses, non-profit organizations, and other community partners to improve food security and build healthy neighborhoods across the five boroughs.

 Our Food Rescue Facility in Long Island City, Queens, is home to our Food Transportation team and our fleet of 22 trucks.

 Through our food security programs, we work with community partners in low income neighborhoods across New York City to improve access to healthy, affordable food.

-This year, City Harvest will collect 61 million pounds of good, nutritious food from farms, restaurants, grocers, and manufacturers – to help feed the more than 1.2 million New Yorkers struggling to put food on their tables.
+This year, City Harvest will collect 64 million pounds of good, nutritious food from farms, restaurants, grocers, and manufacturers – to help feed the nearly 1.2 million New Yorkers struggling to put food on their tables.